bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 Revenue from 99-year ground leases + annual rent.
 - **20% Reinvestment Fund**: Auto-dedicated to Fiduciary, Local Official, and hub maintenance—covers materials, tech, curriculum for "Knowledge" modules (solar, logistics, entrepreneurship).
 Self-sustaining, ₦0 cost to community.
-- **80% Community Trust**: Direct flow to local community/land trust—real money in hands, bypassing intermediaries.
+- **30% Community Trust**: Direct flow to local community/land trust—real money in hands, bypassing intermediaries.
+- **50% State Governor**: Direct flow to State Governor as a sovereign royalty for use of their sovereign land.

 ### V. THE REVENUE LOOP (Phase 2: Private Sector Secured Funding - Anonymous Sponsorship)